civican/legisinfo/42-1/bills/C-44/bill_text.md

     the leader of every recognized party in the House of Commons.

+  **(1.1)** The Parliamentary Budget Officer shall have demonstrated experience and expertise in federal or provincial budgeting.

   **(2)** The Parliamentary Budget Officer holds office during good behaviour for a term of seven years but may be removed for cause by the Governor in Council on address of the Senate and House of Commons.

   **(3)** The Parliamentary Budget Officer may be reappointed for one or more terms of up to seven years each.
 However, the Parliamentary Budget Officer shall serve no more than 14 years in office in total.

   **(4)** In the event of the absence or incapacity of the Parliamentary Budget Officer, or if that office is vacant, the Governor in Council may appoint any person to hold that office in the interim for a term not exceeding six months, and that person shall, while holding office, be paid the remuneration and expenses that may be fixed by the Governor in Council.

-  ****(5)**** The Parliamentary Budget Officer shall be paid the remuneration and expenses fixed by the Governor in Council.
+  **(5)** The Parliamentary Budget Officer shall be paid the remuneration and expenses fixed by the Governor in Council.

 ### Section 79.11

-  **(1)** The Parliamentary Budget Officer has the rank of a deputy head of a department of the Government of Canada and, subject to section 79.12, has the control and management of the office of the Parliamentary Budget Officer.
+  **(1)** The Parliamentary Budget Officer has the rank of a deputy head of a department of the Goverment of Canada and has the control and management of the office of the Parliamentary Budget Officer.

   **(2)** The Parliamentary Budget Officer may, in carrying out the work of the office of the Parliamentary Budget Officer, enter into contracts, memoranda of understanding or other arrangements.